aurbac/workshop-aws-core-services/tutorials/getting-started-with-amazon-rds.md

 3.8\.
 Choose **Create database** and **View DB instance details**.
 In the RDS Dashboard, monitor your new DB instance until the status changes from “creating” to “backing up” to “available”.

+!!! info
-**Note**: This may take up to 5 minutes as the database is being created and backed up, once is available you can continue.
+    This may take up to 5 minutes as the database is being created and backed up, once is available you can continue.

 3.9\.
 Go to https://console.aws.amazon.com/rds, choose **Databases** and choose your database **awsdb**